ClickHouse/clickhouse-docs/docs/en/chdb/guides/clickhouse-local.md

 ipython
 ```

-## Installing ClickHouse Local
+## Installing clickhouse-local

-Downloading and installing ClickHouse Local is the same as [downloading and installing ClickHouse](https://clickhouse.com/docs/en/install).
+Downloading and installing clickhouse-local is the same as [downloading and installing ClickHouse](https://clickhouse.com/docs/en/install).
 We can do this by running the following command:

 ```bash
 curl https://clickhouse.com/ | sh
 ```

-To launch ClickHouse Local with the data being persisted to a directory, we need to pass in a `--path`:
+To launch clickhouse-local with the data being persisted to a directory, we need to pass in a `--path`:

 ```bash
 ./clickhouse -m --path demo.chdb
 ```

-## Ingesting data into Clickhouse Local
+## Ingesting data into clickhouse-local

 The default database only stores data in memory, so we'll need to create a named database to make sure any data we ingest is persisted to disk.